-If, however, you endure suffering that lasts longer than a couple of days and demands medical treatment, it is in your best interest to find a good accident lawyer.
+If, however, you endure suffering that lasts longer than a couple of days and demands medical treatment, it is in your best interest to find a good car accident lawyer in Baton Rouge.
 Solid legal representation can mean the difference between alleviating the heavy burden of debt and drowning under the weight of it all.

 Car insurance companies would like to avoid paying any more than they have to.
 The ones in your case may use their own lawyers to discount or minimize your personal injury claim.
 This is where the right representation by an excellent accident lawyer can make all the difference.